tlelievre26/fuzzy-linkography/README.md

 **To pre-compute links for a dataset** you've already stored in a file (so that `app.js` doesn't have to spend a bunch of time computing links in the browser every time you refresh the page), first modify `compute_links.py` so that the `add_links_to_file` call is pointed at your intended file.
 Then run the script.
 This will create a new file with the suffix `_linked.json` in place of `.json` at the end of the original file's name.

+**To configure visualization properties**, edit the constants at the top of `app.js`.
+Properties of particular note are:
+- `MOVE_TEXT_MODE`, used to configure rendering of textual move labels.
+Possible values are `"FULL"` (render full move text above every move), `"INDEX"` (render only a numeric move index), and `"NONE"` (don't render text above moves at all.)
+- `SHOULD_COLORIZE_LINKS`, used to enable or disable link colorization in multi-actor linkographs.
+- `MIN_LINK_STRENGTH`, used to set the cutoff "raw" cosine similarity value that must be exceeded for a link to be drawn between a given pair of moves.
+- `SEGMENT_THRESHOLD`, used to set how many milliseconds must elapse between two timestamped moves before a dotted vertical line is rendered between them.

 ## Data format
 In our current implementation of fuzzy linkography, a design move looks roughly like the following: